From: Stephen Williamson

 1317 AD (flashback) Meanwhile back in the West, while the Knights Templar had been disbanded in 1307, their leaders killed and their assets in England and France seized by the governments, they resurface in Portugal in 1317 as the Order of Christ.
 And next we see Portugal, establishing trading posts right around Africa (1415-1500) including the Cape of Good Hope in 1488, sailing west to Brazil in 1500 and then Newfoundland in 1501, visit Ceylon (Sri Lanka) in the east in 1505, settling in Goa in India in 1510, the Spice Islands in Indonesia in 1512 and Timor in 1520, Canton (Guangzhou) in China in 1517 and reaching Japan in 1542.

-Spain, following Christopher Columbus's discovery and exploration of the Caribbean Islands (specifically The Bahamas, Cuba and Haiti) in 1492, now settle in Central America and Mexico and most of South America (except Brazil) during the 1500s, also sailing further west from Mexico to the Philippines in 1565.
+Spain, following Christopher Columbus's discovery and exploration of the Caribbean Islands (specifically The Bahamas, Cuba and Haiti) in 1492, now settle during the 1500s in Central America and Mexico and most of South America while leaving Brazil to the Portuguese.
+Sailing from Mexico, in 1545 they reached New Guinea, in 1565 the Philippines.

-The Dutch, with their own military, and in opposition to Portugal and Spain, set up trade agreements with Japan, colonise the Cape of Good Hope in South Africa, move into Ceylon (Sri Lanka), parts of the United States and the Caribbean, and set up trade routes into Java and West Timor during the 1600s and 1700s.
+The Dutch, with their own military, travelling via the Indian Ocean in opposition to Portugal and Spain, set up trade agreements with Japan, colonise the Cape of Good Hope in South Africa, move into Ceylon (Sri Lanka), parts of the United States and the Caribbean, and set up trade routes into Java and West Timor during the 1600s and 1700s.
 In Amsterdam its national symbol, the Tulip, became world famous for

 France settles in Africa, Canada, and Louisiana in the US, sending missionaries (and traders) into parts of India and south-east Asia and the Pacific islands during these years, the 1600s and 1700s.